 Public Defender’s Statement on International Workers' Day

-May 1 is International Workers' Day, which marks the historic struggle of workers around the world and symbolizes the need to provide employees with decent working conditions.
+May 1 is the International Workers' Day, which marks the historic struggle of workers around the world and symbolically highlights the need to provide decent working conditions for the employees.